 - The Bioconductor package no longer uses separate functions for Illumina array vs. Targeted BS-Seq data.
-This simplifies the number of parameters you need to understand in order to run COHCAP and simplifies software maintenance. - Common annotations are pre-installed with the Bioconductor package.
-For HM450k array, 27k array, and selected targeted BS-Seq data, you do not need to provide an annotation file to COHCAP. - COHCAP output files are now better organized into subfolders for easier interpretation (compared to the standalone v1.2.4). - A filter for delta-beta values has been added in the Bioconductor package (compared to the standalone v1.2.4). - The Bioconductor package doesn't require users to install Java - The Bioconductor package doesn't require users to point Perl to their Rscript executable file - The Bioconductor package provides a feature to automatically create a targeted BS-Seq annotation file (and creates necessary Bioconductor input file with Illumina array formatting)
+This simplifies the number of parameters you need to understand in order to run COHCAP and simplifies software maintenance. - For 450k and 27k array data, you do not need to provide an annotation file to COHCAP (but you can always specify custom annotations with the Bioconductor package, which is useful for EPIC array and BS-Seq data). - COHCAP output files are now better organized into subfolders for easier interpretation. - Additional functions (such as filter for delta-beta values, clustering of sites within regions, etc.) has been added in the Bioconductor package. - The Bioconductor package doesn't require users to install Java - The Bioconductor package doesn't require users to point Perl to their Rscript executable file

+• The Bioconductor package provides a feature to automatically create a targeted BS-Seq annotation file (and creates necessary Bioconductor input file with Illumina array formatting)